-VSCode features a lightning-fast source code editor, ideal for everyday use.
-With support for hundreds of different programming languages, including C++, Java, JSON, Julia, among others, it improves your productivity with bracket matching, box selection, syntax highlighting, auto-indentation, and more.
+VS Code features a lightning-fast source code editor that’s ideal for everyday use.
+With support for hundreds of different programming languages, including C++, Java, JSON, and Julia, among others, it improves your productivity with bracket matching, box selection, syntax highlighting, auto-indentation, and more.

 However, with more than 5,000 themes to choose from, it can be daunting to find the best one.
-If you are looking for the top VSCode themes to try out in 2022, here is a variety of stylish themes to choose from – from vibrant and sleek to pizzazz.
+If you’re looking for the top VS Code themes to try out, here’s a variety of stylish themes to choose from, from vibrant and sleek to pizzazz.

-You can increase productivity by using an AI-powered autocomplete tool like Tabnine, which offers code snippets based on your coding style.
+You can increase productivity using an AI-powered coding assistant like Tabnine, which offers code snippets based on your coding style.
 Using Tabnine, you can write code quickly and avoid typos, making the coding process more efficient.
-While software development is an ever-evolving field, we must remain at the forefront of current trends and acquire the necessary knowledge.
-Learn how to implement AI in software development here.
+Learn more about using AI for software development and try Tabnine Pro free for 90 days!

 You can install themes in Visual Studio Code in two main ways.
-You can either visit the marketplace and select the theme you want to download, or you can search in VSCode IDE.
+You can either visit the Marketplace and select the theme you want to download or search in the VS Code IDE.

 Method 1: Marketplace

-1: Visit the marketplace and select the theme you want to download.
-In VSCode, click File> Preferences> Color Theme to open the Color Theme picker on your Windows PC.
-If you are on macOS, click on Code> Preferences> Color Theme
+Step 1: Visit the Marketplace and select the theme you want to download.
+In VS Code, select File > Preferences > Color Theme to open the Color Theme picker on your Windows PC.
+If you’re on macOS, select Code > Preferences > Color Theme.

-2: Use the cursor keys scroll and preview the colors of the theme
+Step 2: Use the cursor keys to scroll and preview the colors of the theme.

-3: Select the theme you want and press “Enter” on your keyboard
+Step 3: Select the theme you want and press Enter.

-Alternatively, you can install a theme by searching it in the VSCode IDE.
-From the Extensions icon on the left side of VSCode, search for the required theme and click on install.
+Alternatively, you can install a theme by searching for it in the VS Code IDE.
+From the Extensions icon on the left side of VSCode, search for the theme and click on Install.

 One Dark Pro

-Created by Zeno Rocha, Dracula Official is a dark theme for VSCode and other 181+ apps.
-It has worldwide downloads of over 2 million and has received a 4.9 average rating by 81 reviewers.
+Created by Zeno Rocha, Dracula Official is a dark theme for VS Code and 181+ other apps.
+It has worldwide downloads of over 2 million and has received a 4.9 average rating from 81 reviewers.
 It has a designer-friendly dark theme with great color combinations and contrasts to enhance your productivity.

-If you have used Jetbrains IDEs and Android Studio, you have come across the Darcula theme.
-While it’s easy to confuse Dracula Official with the Darcula, the latter offers a painstakingly dark color scheme for over 195+ apps, code editors, and terminal emulators, including VSCode.
-For a unified experience in Jetbrains’ IDE offerings, Darcula is an excellent option.
+If you have used JetBrains IDEs and Android Studio, you have come across the Darcula theme.
+While it’s easy to confuse Dracula Official with Darcula, the latter offers a painstakingly dark color scheme for 195+ apps, code editors, and terminal emulators, including VS Code.
+For a unified experience in JetBrains’ IDEs, Darcula is an excellent option.

-The Synthwave ’84 theme is a simple CSS theme that celebrates 80s aesthetics in modern web development.
-It is influenced by the music and the cover artwork of modern Synthwave brands like Timecop 1893, The Midnight, and FM-84.
-It lets you experience the 80s neon dreams glow effect with well-blended colors, making it one of the elegant and classiest themes.
+The Synthwave ’84 theme is a simple CSS theme that celebrates ’80s aesthetics in modern web development.
+It’s influenced by the music and the cover artwork of modern Synthwave brands like Timecop 1893, The Midnight, and FM-84.
+It lets you experience the ’80s neon dreams glow effect with well-blended colors, making it one of the more elegant and classier themes.

 Atom One Dark Theme

-Created by Mahmoud Ali, it served as an inspiration to One Dark theme and is based on the theme from the Atom IDE.
+Created by Mahmoud Ali, it served as an inspiration for the One Dark theme and is based on the theme from the Atom IDE.
 Unlike other dark themes, it has only one variant – dark.
-It’s an excellent option if you miss the Atom but don’t want to return to it.
+It’s an excellent option if you miss Atom but don’t want to return to it.
 It boasts almost 2 million installs worldwide with a 5/5 rating.

-Are you a night owl who likes coding at night when the rest of the world is asleep?
-Night Owl theme will keep you motivated throughout the night.
-It features a light and dark theme, taking into consideration colorblind people and for easy viewing in daylight.
+Are you a night owl who likes coding while the rest of the world is asleep?
+The Night Owl theme will keep you motivated throughout the night.
+It features a light and dark theme, taking into consideration people with colorblindness and allows for easy viewing in daylight.

 Bracket Lights Pro

 The Bracket Lights Pro theme has an eye-catching theme for its beautiful color palette.
-It channels Adobe’s Brackets code editor’s light theme to VSCode.
-Although Adobe ended its support for Brackets on September 1St, 2021, you will love using the Bracket Lights Pro for its clean look.
+It channels Adobe’s Brackets code editor’s light theme to VS Code.
+Although Adobe ended its support for Brackets in 2021, you’ll love using Bracket Lights Pro for its clean look.

-If you love a theme with sophistication and a wide range of colors in the palette, you will never go wrong with the Bluloco Light.
+If you love a theme with sophistication and a wide range of colors in the palette, you’ll never go wrong with Bluloco Light.
 Forked initially from One Light Theme, it features a more extensive usage of color consistency and syntax scopes regarding readability, contrast, and aesthetics.

 Tokyo Night is a clean, cool, and soothing dark theme with calm colors.
 It celebrates the lights of Downtown Tokyo at night and is available in both light and dark versions.
 Its perfect blend and combination of colors help you meditate as you code.

-GitHub theme brings the GitHub experience to VSCode.
-It is similar to the official GitHub.com themes and is popular with developers who prefer GitHub’s classic themes.
+GitHub theme brings the GitHub experience to VS Code.
+It’s similar to the official GitHub.com themes and is popular with developers who prefer GitHub’s classic themes.
 Although offered as a preview, it’s available in the dark, dark default, dark dimmed, light, and light default versions.

 Winter is Coming

-If you are a top fan of Game of Thrones, you have heard this phrase several times throughout the show.
+If you’re a top fan of Game of Thrones, you’ve heard this phrase several times throughout the show.
 It was created by John papa and comes in different versions, including dark blue, dark black, and light.
 It encompasses a balance in its color schemes, making it perfect for coding during the day and at night.

 Sublime Material Theme

 Nu Disco was built by Danny Banks and is powered by Style Dictionary.
 Its syntax colors are placed beautifully with contrasting colors to make your coding experience easy.
-Available in dark and light versions, it’s perfectly designed to be easy for use in bright and low light environments.
+Available in dark and light versions, it’s perfectly designed to be easy to use in bright and low-light environments.

-VSCode is a great code editor that supports hundreds of languages and advanced features, including syntax highlighting, auto-indentation and snippets.
-It is suitable for modern web development and has an interactive debugger to view call stacks and execute variables.
+VS Code is a great code editor that supports hundreds of languages and advanced features, including syntax highlighting, auto-indentation, and snippets.
+It’s suitable for modern web development and has an interactive debugger to view call stacks and execute variables.

-As we head to 2022, trying out either of the above Visual Studio Code themes is imperative to enhance your coding process.
-While the above themes make your IDE look color and help your eyes sting less, they will not make you a better programmer.
+As we begin 2024, trying out either of the above Visual Studio Code themes is imperative to enhance your coding process.
+While the above themes make your IDE look colorful and help your eyes sting less, they will not make you a better programmer.
 You need to learn and practice more to gain knowledge and experience in coding.